-Requirement R.2.1.24 - Custom developed play-out solution that supports interactivity and synchronisation scenarios.
+Requirement R.2.1.29 - The content creator shall be able to use a custom developed play-out solution that supports interactivity and synchronisation scenarios.

 For the interactivity and synchronisation aimed for in ImmersiaTV a custom developed solution is needed since none of the existing 360° content players support these kinds of functionalities.